Dark red-brown Chilhuacle peppers with one broken-open pod and visible seeds

 Dried chilhuacle peppers are nutritionally dense relative to their small serving size.
 A 1-ounce serving of dried chile provides roughly 90 calories, primarily from carbohydrates with minimal fat.
 Dried chiles are concentrated sources of vitamin A (as beta-carotene from the red pigments), vitamin C, and iron.

-Capsaicin in the medium-intensity range has been studied for metabolic and anti-inflammatory effects, though amounts consumed in typical cooking are modest.
+Capsaicin in the the medium heat tier has been studied for metabolic and anti-inflammatory effects, though amounts consumed in typical cooking are modest.
 The drying process concentrates antioxidants, making dried chilhuacles more nutrient-dense per gram than their fresh counterparts.

 Best Ways to Cook with Chilhuacle Peppers